Institute for Catalan Studies: IEC

-The IEC is known principally for its work in standardizing the Catalan language.
-The Institute's current president is Joandomènec Ros Aragonès, elected to the office for four years in 2013 and to a second term in 2017, following Salvador Giner, elected to the office for four years in 2005 and to a second term in 2009.
+The IEC is known principally for its work in standardising the Catalan language.
+The Institute's current president is Joan Domènec Ros Aragonès, elected to the office for four years in 2013 and to a second term in 2017, following Salvador Giner, elected to the office for four years in 2005 and to a second term in 2009.
 The IEC is based in Barcelona, the capital of Catalonia, and the second largest city in Spain.